svlark/svlark.github.io/_drafts/2019-05-15-April-Florida-Keys-Arizona-Chicago-Florida-Keys.md

 Teaching Uncle Cameron to play Exploding Kittens.

 ![holding hands with Nani](https://user-images.githubusercontent.com/13930968/61963012-cfefcd80-af98-11e9-86fb-465fb31a0b32.jpeg)
-Take your grandaughter to work day.
-My mom is a dosen at this beautiful park, Tahona Chul.
+Take your granddaughter to work day.
+Mom is a docent at this beautiful park, Tahona Chul.

 ![contemplating the desert](https://user-images.githubusercontent.com/13930968/61963013-cfefcd80-af98-11e9-8ba5-52b820f81890.jpeg)

-We decided to spend our birthdays (Jacob and mine) in Chicago with my dad.
+We decided to spend our birthdays (Jacob's and mine) in Chicago with my dad.
 It just so happened that they fell over Easter too.
 Bonus!
-We get a nice Ukrainian Easter feast.
+We had a nice Ukrainian Easter feast.

 ![bunny ears with Grampsy](https://user-images.githubusercontent.com/13930968/61963014-d0886400-af98-11e9-8004-ca561897dd97.jpeg)